Search for Business Journeys

 Analytics provides two Views for Business Journeys: Card View and Grid View.
 Business Journeys page defaults to the Grid View, but after switching to the Card View the UI makes it as the preference.
 The next time you log in, Business Journeys page defaults to the Card View.
 Use the View button on the toolbar to switch between the Views.

 The Card View displays an out-of-the-box dashboard for each Business Journey definition along with key metrics.
-The dashboard highlights the milestones associated with each Business Journey definitions as well as the following metrics:
+The dashboard highlights the milestones associated with each Business Journey definitions and these metrics:

 Time range menu determines what events are considered for calculating metrics.
 The events that are considered for calculating metrics are only those started in the selected time range.